-And just some tips that I keep in mind:
+And here are some tips that I keep in mind when training:

 - Short sessions: Keep your sessions short.
 You can do several sessions in one day-but keep them short.
 “Short” varies with the dog, but 5 minutes on any one thing is usually enough and needs a break.
 If your dog is struggling with learning a behavior, then back off and make it easier or just do something else that is easy, and quit on a successful high note.
 Then go back later and try again.
 Start each session with a lower criteria from the previous session and build from there.